 The Content Search Manager allows you to Search Content, Add/Edit Content, or Import Content by uploading a file.
-This article shows you how to import content by uploading a CSV (comma delimited), file.
+This article shows you how to import content with a file.

 To import a CSV file, first click on the Content tab to display the Content Search Manager, then click on the “Import Content” link.

 The Import Content popup appears, fill in the values to specify how to import the data:

 Click Content Type to Import and choose the Content Type you wish to use for importing content.
 All content you import will be imported as content items of the Content Type you select.

 2. Preview a CSV file with the necessary format

 - Click the Click here to download a CSV example file link to preview a sample CSV file with the necessary field headings needed by the Content Type.